Can Deep Research Agents Retrieve and Organize? Evaluating the Synthesis Gap with Expert Taxonomies: Metric Details

 \subsubsection{Definition}

 We compare the expert hierarchy $T_h^*$ and the model hierarchy $\hat{T}_h$ using an \emph{unordered} semantic tree edit distance, where sibling order is ignored and children are matched by minimum-cost assignment.
-Both hierarchies contain only internal-topic nodes (paper nodes are excluded).
-The leaves of $T_h$ correspond to \textbf{paper categories}---the terminal category nodes to which papers are assigned.
+Both hierarchies contain only internal-topic nodes; we exclude paper nodes.
+The leaves of $T_h$ are \textbf{paper categories}, the terminal category nodes to which papers are assigned.

 Let $\mathrm{Ch}(u)$ denote the multiset of children of node $u$, and let $|T_u|$ denote the number of nodes in the subtree rooted at $u$ (including $u$).
 We use the calibrated edit costs from Section~\ref{sec:metric_similarity_calibration}: insertion and deletion cost $1$ per node, and renaming $x\!\rightarrow\!y$ costs $\mathrm{cost}_{\mathrm{ren}}(x\!\rightarrow\!y)=1-\mathrm{Sim}(x,y)\in[0,1]$.